mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 ### Context Selection Architecture

-The system employs an intelligent context selection mechanism that optimizes token usage while maintaining generation quality.
-This two-tier approach ensures that core APIs are always available while supplementary contexts are dynamically selected based on specific behavior requirements.
+The system uses an intelligent context selection mechanism that optimizes token usage while maintaining generation quality.
+This two-tier approach allows core APIs to always be injected into the context window while supplementary contexts are dynamically selected based on specific behavior requirements.
+Think RAG, but a very simple implementation.

 ```mermaid
 flowchart TB